awsdocs/amazon-efs-user-guide/doc_source/efs-different-vpc.md

 ## Before You Begin<a name="wt6-prepare"></a>

 In this walkthrough, we assume that you already have the following:
++ One of the following:
-+ A VPC peering connection between the VPC where the EFS file system resides and the VPC in which the EC2 instance resides\.
+  + A VPC peering connection between the VPC where the EFS file system resides and the VPC where the EC2 instance resides\.
 For more information, see [Creating and Accepting a VPC Peering Connection](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) in the *Amazon VPC Peering Guide*\.
+  + A transit gateway connecting the VPC where the EFS file system resides and the VPC where the EC2 instance resides\.
+For more information, see [Getting Started with Transit Gateways](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-getting-started.html) in the *Amazon VPC Transit Gateways Guide*\.
 + An EC2 instance\.
 + An EFS file system in a different VPC than this EC2 instance\.